eddydowle/shinyparasitesthroughtime/README.md

 # Parasites through time

-A app to view how the countries contribute to parasitology research through different molecular periods
+A app to view how countries contribute to parasitology research through different molecular periods

 ## To run this app within R type: